Kenwood House

-Kenwood House (also known as the Iveagh Bequest) is a former stately home in Hampstead, London, on the northern boundary of Hampstead Heath.
-The house was originally constructed in the 17th century and served as a residence for the Earls of Mansfield during the 18th and 19th centuries.
+Kenwood House (also known as the Iveagh Bequest) is a stately home in Hampstead, London, on the northern boundary of Hampstead Heath.
+The present house, built in the late 17th century, was remodelled in the 18th century for William Murray, 1st Earl of Mansfield by Scottish architect Robert Adam, serving as a residence for the Earls of Mansfield until the 20th century.

 The house and part of the grounds were bought from the 6th Earl of Mansfield in 1925 by Edward Guinness, 1st Earl of Iveagh, and donated to the nation in 1927.
 The entire estate came under ownership of the London County Council and was open to the public by the end of the 1920s.
 It remains a popular local tourist attraction.

 Location

 The house is at the north edge of Hampstead Heath, to the south of Hampstead Lane (the B519).
 It is in the London Borough of Camden, just south of its boundary with the London Borough of Haringey.

 History

 Early history

 The original house on the property was presumed to have been built around 1616 by the King's Printer, John Bill, and was known as Caen Wood House.
 It was acquired in 1694 by the Surveyor-General of the Ordnance, William Bridges, who demolished the house and rebuilt it; the original brick structure remains intact under the facade added in the 18th century.
 The orangery was added in about 1700.
-Bridges sold the house in 1704, and it went under several owners until 1754, when it was bought by the future Earl of Mansfield, William Murray.
+Bridges sold the house in 1704, and it went under several owners until 1754, when it was bought by the future Earl of Mansfield, William Murray, who was the Lord Chief Justice.